samwaterbury/psychic-disco/README.md

 ### What's in this repository?

-The following files contain all of the code used to make my final predictions:
+The following files contain all of the code used to make the predictions:

-* `main.py` forms the backbone of the project.
-This file contains the code which constructs the dataset, calls the models, and writes predictions to a file.
+* `run.py` can be run from the command line to load the data, train the models, and make predictions. `config.json` can be passed as a command-line argument if you want to change the parameters.

+* `src/data.py` contains the functions necessary to construct the train and test datasets from the images, masks, and other raw data.

-* `model.py` fully implements the deep residual network I built for this competition in Tensorflow.
+* `src/model.py` fully implements the deep residual network I built for this competition in Tensorflow.

-* `utilities.py` contains several functions used by the model.
+* `src/utilities.py` contains several functions used by the model.
 This includes the specialized loss functions and a custom accuracy metric which matches the competition's scoring mechanism.

 The directories `data/` and `output/` are omitted from this repository.
 To download the data and create these directories automatically, run `setup.sh` from the command line.

+The Jupyter notebook `overview.ipynb` gives a brief overview of the project and the image data.

 Lastly, `papers/` contains several research papers I used as references for my techniques and model architecture.
 All of these are freely available on the